michelleezhang/ludobots/README.md

 # ludobots
-This project showcases the simulated evolution of 3D rigid robots.
+This project showcases the simulated evolution of 3D rigid robots, inspired by real life evolution of organisms on Earth.
+The goal is to see what kinds of "creatures" we can generate when evolution is not restricted by the same physical constraints that it experiences in the real world.
 <p align="center">
     <img src="./ludobots-final trailer - 4K.gif" width="50%" height="50%"/>
 </p>